senseflame/milon/readme.txt

 == Copyright ==

-Twenty Twenty-Two WordPress Theme, 2021-2022 WordPress.org
+Milon WordPress Theme, 2021-2022 WordPress.org
-Twenty Twenty-Two is distributed under the terms of the GNU GPL.
+Milon is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by